 The number of distilleries which operated during this crop was reduced again as a result of further amalgamations.
-This time Prospect and Georgia were closed down, the former was amalgamated with Frome and puncheons.
+This time Prospect and Georgia were closed down, the former was amalgamated with Frome and the latter with Vale Royal.

 The rum and alcohol produced amounted to 13,528